Home » Desserts » Impossible Pie Recipe (No-Crust Coconut Pie)

 This post may contain affiliate links.
 Please read my disclosure policy.

-ingredients for impossible pie on a table.
+Ingredients for impossible pie on a table.

 • Self-rising flour — To make this easy recipe even more straightforward, use self-rising flour that already includes baking powder and a bit of salt.
 If you rather, you can use all-purpose flour and add some baking powder to the recipe.